-As we discussed in our previous post on when to pick spaghetti squash, this winter wonder is perfect for days when you want to up your veggie intake or simply go without pasta.
+As we discussed in our previous post on when to pick spaghetti squash, this winter wonder is perfect for days when you want to up your veggie intake, can’t be bothered to take out the vegetable noodle maker, or simply go without pasta.
 So, wouldn’t it be great if you could have some to hand whenever you wanted it?
 Of course it would!

 Preparing spaghetti squash for freezing

 As the title gives away, this is all about freezing cooked spaghetti squash.
 Unfortunately, freezing raw spaghetti squash just doesn’t work as well.
 This is largely because you’ll want to retain the strands that give it its name, so cutting the squash up into small cubes – like you would with a pumpkin or butternut squash – isn’t really an option.